 Frank McCourt was a former resident of Limerick City and wrote the bestselling memoir, Angela’s Ashes.
 The book tells the story of his ‘miserable Catholic childhood’ which he spent in Limerick, having spent a small portion of it in Brooklyn during the depression.
 It’s a story of dire poverty and deprivation, but told with such skill, humour and hope that it doesn’t descend into misery-lit.
 The memoir has since been made into a movie and, surprisingly, a really successful musical.
 But I hadn’t heard of the museum until I decided to make my trip to Limerick.

-On the first floor, we were led through recreations of the first living-room/kitchen of Frank’s childhood and then the bedroom: ‘Little Italy’ from the novel and finally to the school-room.
-In each room, Una explained how Frank’s family had lived in the 1930’s and 1940’s.
+On the first floor, we were led through recreations of the first living-room/kitchen of Frank’s childhood and then the bedroom: ‘Little Italy’ from the novel and finally to the schoolroom.
+In the living spaces, Una explained how Frank’s family had lived in the 1930’s and 1940’s.
 We learned about how they lived in cramped conditions.
-Washed their clothing in the same water they washed themselves in, used the baby’s pram as a ‘vehicle’ to transport coal, cooked over an open fire, slept on a flea-ridden bed with army surplus coats instead of blankets and a hung their clothes to dry on a clothes-line running across the middle of the room because of the incessant rain.
+Washed their clothing in the same water they washed themselves in, used the baby’s pram as a ‘vehicle’ to transport coal, cooked over an open fire, slept on a flea-ridden bed with army surplus coats instead of blankets and hung their clothes to dry on a clothes-line running across the middle of the room because of the incessant rain.

 Una’s family purchased Leamy House and turned the building into a garment factory.
-The second floor, where Frank when to school, into a garment factory so the internal walls of the floor where the classroom was were removed.
-Part of the room is set out as a schoolroom, and the rest as a museum with cabinets and shelves full of Una’s collection of Frank McCourt related paraphernalia, including Angela’s ashes.
+The second floor, where Frank when to school was to be the factory floor, so the internal walls were removed.
+Part of this huge room is set out as a schoolroom with desks and blakcboards, and the rest as a museum with cabinets and shelves full of Una’s collection of Frank McCourt related paraphernalia, including some of Angela’s ashes.
 While in this part of the museum she told us what life was like for children attending school in those days, and the brutal punishments meted out by the priests.

 There was religious iconography all over the two floors, just as there would have been in Irish homes and schools at the time of the novel.
 As I wandered around the museum exhibits, I was struck most by Frank’s beautiful collection of rosary beads, one of which was given to him by the Pope.
-And yet Frank was extremely critical of the Catholic Church, describing it as ‘the worst thing that ever happened to Ireland’.
-The collection of beads seems to contradict his anti-church stance, but I can relate to it.
+Throughout his adult life, Frank was extremely critical of the Catholic Church, describing it as ‘the worst thing that ever happened to Ireland’.
+The collection of beads might seem to contradict his anti-church stance, but I can relate to it.
 I think he was a cultural Catholic, and I think a lot of us Irish are.
 We take comfort in the familiarity of the rituals, symbols and traditions of the church, and the superstitions we, as a nation, attached to those things.
 They make up our own particular, Irish brand of Catholicism.
 Those things aren’t precious because of their connection with the church, but because of their connection to our past.
-Saint Anthony finding lost items, or the Child of Prague being left out for a wedding or Saint Brigid’s cross over your door to keep evil at bay.
+Saint Anthony finding lost items, or the Child of Prague bringing good weather for a wedding or Saint Brigid’s cross over your door to keep evil at bay.
 We associate them with protection, and safety and kindness, and they are separate and apart from the teachings of the church.
 I’d imagine there was a little of that in Frank.
 I’d imagine there was a wistfulness for those things he left behind when he left Ireland.
 Except for poverty.
 I’d imagine he was quite content to leave that firmly where it was.

 One of my favourite things about the museum